makeabilitylab/physcomp/index.md

 ### Use of this website in your courses/workshops

 In short, we ♥ it when others use and benefit from this material!

-Since our launch in Spring 2020, we have received **nearly 600k views** from over **209 countries** (according to Google Analytics). 🚀

-From personal communication, we know that our materials have been used in university courses and maker workshops across the globe 🌎, including at CMU, Stanford, UW ECE, UW HCDE, Purdue, OCAD, Wayne State Univ., Univ. of Victoria, [UDIT](https://girardin.medium.com/teaching-emerging-technologies-to-ux-designers-c2d329ff83cd), Sussex, Dundee, and beyond.

-As one example, I received the following note from a professor:

-> Your [website on Intro to Electronics](https://makeabilitylab.github.io/physcomp/) is just fantastic.
-My students and I are grateful to your intuitive explanations, animations, and step by step problems solving approaches.
-Your site is exactly what I was looking for.

-We receive similarly glowing notes from students.

 If you incorporate or use any pieces of this website in your teaching or workshops, we'd love to hear from you!
 Please email jonf@cs.uw.edu.
 I love hearing about the ways that our materials have helped you learn and/or teach!